lokhman/django-better-choices/README.md

 > `Choices.Subset` is a subclass of `tuple`, which is translated to inner choices class after definition.
 All internal or custom choices class methods or properties will be available in a subset class (see "Custom methods" section).

 ### Extract subset
-Subsets of choices can be dynamically extracted using a special `extract()` method.
+Subsets of choices can be dynamically extracted with `extract()` method.
 ```python
 PageStatus.extract('CREATED', 'ON_HOLD')   # ~= PageStatus.VALID
 PageStatus.VALID.extract('ON_HOLD')        # Choices('PageStatus.VALID.Subset', ON_HOLD)